Element-centric clustering comparison unifies overlaps and hierarchy: Introduction

 Despite the increasing prevalence of irregular cluster features, the effect of such structure on clustering similarity has received little attention.
-Here we illustrate that all of the most popular clustering similarity measures are vulnerable to critical biases, calling into question the appropriateness of their general usage.
-We also argue that these biases are maintained or exacerbated by extensions to accommodate overlapping or hierarchical clusterings \cite{Collins1988omega, Lancichinetti2009onmi, Perotti2015hierarchicalnmi}, suggesting that none of the existing frameworks for clustering similarity are adequate for comparing overlapping and hierarchically structured clusterings.
+Here we illustrate that the most popular clustering similarity measures are vulnerable to critical biases, calling the appropriateness of their general usage into question.
+We also argue that these biases are maintained or exacerbated by extensions to accommodate overlapping or hierarchical clusterings \cite{Fowlkes1983hierarchicalcompare, Collins1988omega, Lancichinetti2009onmi, Perotti2015hierarchicalnmi}, suggesting that none of the existing frameworks for clustering similarity are adequate for comparing overlapping and hierarchically structured clusterings.

+Here we propose a new \emph{element-centric} framework for clustering similarity that naturally incorporates overlaps and hierarchy.
+In our approach, elements are compared based on the relationships induced by the cluster structure, in contrast to the traditional \emph{cluster-centric} philosophy.
+As we will see, this change in perspective resolves many of the aforementioned difficulties and avoids the common biases induced by irregular cluster structure.